brshallo/r4ds_solutions/docs/20-vectors.md

     ```

-1. Read the source code for `dplyr::near()` (Hint: to see the source code,
-    drop the `()`).
+1. Read the source code for `dplyr::near()` (Hint: to see the source code, drop the `()`).
 How does it work?

+    * safer way to test equality of floating point numbers (as has some tolerance for differences caused by rounding)

 1. A logical vector can take 3 possible values.
-How many possible
-    values can an integer vector take?
-How many possible values can
-    a double take?
+How many possible values can an integer vector take?
+How many possible values can a double take?
 Use google to do some research.

     * it checks if the difference between the value is within `tol` which by default is `.Machine$double.eps^0.5`

-1. Brainstorm at least four functions that allow you to convert a double to an
+1. Brainstorm at least four functions that allow you to convert a double to an integer.
-    integer.
 How do they differ?
 Be precise.

     * `as.integer`, `as.factor` (technically is going to a factor), `round(, 0)`, `floor`, `ceiling`, these last 3 though do not change the type, which would remain an integer

-1. What functions from the readr package allow you to turn a string
-    into logical, integer, and double vector?
+1. What functions from the readr package allow you to turn a string into logical, integer, and double vector?

     * `parse_*` or `col_*`

 ## 20.4: Using atomic vectors

 ### 20.4.6

 1. What does `mean(is.na(x))` tell you about a vector `x`?
-What about
+What about `sum(!is.finite(x))`?
-    `sum(!is.finite(x))`?

     * percentage that are `NA` or `NaN`
     * number that are either `Inf`, `-Inf`, `NA` or `NaN`

 1. Carefully read the documentation of `is.vector()`.
-What does it actually
-    test for?
-Why does `is.atomic()` not agree with the definition of
-    atomic vectors above?
+What does it actually test for?
+Why does `is.atomic()` not agree with the definition of atomic vectors above?

     * `is.vector` tests if it is a specific type of vector with no attributes other than names.
 This second requirement means that any augmented vectors such as factors, dates, tibbles all would return false.
     * `is.atomic` returns TRUE to `is.atomic(NULL)` despite this representing the empty set.